 - Feeling invincible, stronger, or more powerful than usual

 The core behind “what is bipolar disorder” entails a complex mental health condition characterized by rapid mood swings between periods of irritable depression and extreme mania.
 Recognizing these signs is crucial for early intervention and bipolar disorder treatment, leading to better outcomes for those living with the disease.

 What Are the Different Types of Bipolar Disorder?

 Although everyone with bipolar disorder experiences some form of depression or mania, there are different types of bipolar disorder.
+When discussing the effects of bipolar disorder, types such as Bipolar I, Bipolar II, and Cyclothymic disorder, can greatly.
+The type is typically determined by the severity levels and frequency of the mania and depressed episodes, making personalized treatment options crucial for each individual.
 How a person experiences mania depends on what type of bipolar disorder they have:

 - Bipolar I disorder: People with bipolar I disorder typically experience manic episodes that are at least a week long or severe in nature, for example, an episode that severely impacts one’s ability to work or relationships, or an episode that requires immediate medical treatment.
 Generally, the person will have experienced a period of depression sometime before or after their manic episode.
 People living with bipolar I disorder can also have symptoms of depression and mania at the same time.
 These are called mixed episodes.

 - Bipolar II disorder: People with bipolar II disorder usually experience a pattern of hypomanic episodes and depressive episodes.
 The mania experienced with this type of bipolar disorder is not as severe as in bipolar I disorder.
 However, this form of bipolar disorder is not considered to be less severe in general.
 The periods of depression can be prolonged and can significantly affect a person’s quality of life.